dime-coin/electrum-docs/cmdline.rst

    electrum listunspent | jq 'map(.value)'

-Select only incoming transactions from history
+Select Only Incoming Transactions from History
 ``````````````````````````````````````````````

 Incoming transactions have a positive 'value' field